th-koeln/wpf_dig_kom/_snippets/projectrequirements.md

 ## Scrum-Board
-The ScrumBoard is the tool that represents how far an item has been edited.
+The scoreboard is the tool that represents how far an item has been edited.
 This is mainly for the overview of the individual tasks and the progress.
-In general, the ScrumBoard is divided into several
+In general, the scoreboard is divided into several columns:
-columns:

 ### Todos / Stories
 Here are the items listed as stories, which must be implemented by the developers.
 This can be done